MouhibMoughtanim/Continuous-Training-Pipeline-with-Apache-Airflow-and-Streamlit/README.md

 4. Access the Airflow UI at `http://localhost:8080` and trigger the DAG.

-   - After triggering the DAG, you can monitor the progression of our pipeline by navigating to the Apache Airflow UI.
-Follow these steps:
+## Monitoring the Pipeline Progression

+1. **Access the Airflow UI:**
-   - Access the Airflow UI at http://localhost:8080 in your web browser.
+   - Open your web browser and go to [http://localhost:8080](http://localhost:8080).

+2. **Login:**
-   - Log in with the appropriate credentials.
+   - Log in with the following credentials:
+        - Username: airflow
+        - Password: airflow
+3. **Locate the DAG:**

-   - In the Airflow UI, locate the DAG related to your project (e.g., openweathermap_data_pipeline).
+   - In the Airflow UI, find the DAG associated with your project (e.g., `openweathermap_data_pipeline`).

+4. **View DAG Details:**
-   - Click on the DAG to view its details.
+   - Click on the DAG to access detailed information.

+5. **Check Task Status and Execution Times:**
-   - You'll find information such as the status of each task, execution times, and any logs generated during the process.
+   - Within the DAG details, observe the status of each task, their execution times, and any generated logs.

+6. **Monitor Pipeline Evolution:**
-   - To monitor the evolution of the pipeline, observe the flow of tasks and check for any errors or successful completions.
+   - Keep track of the flow of tasks to monitor the overall progression of the pipeline.

+7. **Inspect Task Logs and Outputs:**
-   - Additionally, you can inspect individual task logs and outputs for more detailed information.
+   - For more in-depth information, you can inspect individual task logs and outputs.

 ### This interface provides a comprehensive view of the pipeline's execution and allows you to troubleshoot or analyze the performance of each component.